enermaps/enermaps/stats/README.md

 This service parses the database log to collect usage stats.

-By running the service, a cron job will be initiated parsing the original log files every hour (at minute 5).
 A CSV file named `parsed_log.csv` will be produced containing for each query.

 - timestamp